Skip to content Back to Top

 • English language acquisition activities;

-• Literacy; and
+• Literacy;

-• Workplace adult education and literacy activities.
+• Workplace adult education and literacy activities;

 Programs may offer the following additional activities: